PetyaFerreiraDeveloper/PetyaFerreiraDeveloper/README.md

 - 👀 I’m interested in all javascript related projects.
 - 🌱 Tech stack: NextJS, Typescript, React, Tailwind, CSS, HTML
 - 💞️ I’m looking to collaborate on projects with React, NextJS, JS, Tailwind
-- 📫 Reach me here or by e-mail at petianaidenova@gmail.com
+- 📫 Reach me on Linkedin: https://www.linkedin.com/in/petyaferreira/ or by e-mail at petianaidenova@gmail.com

 <!---
 PetyaFerreiraDeveloper/PetyaFerreiraDeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.